cubeta-io/cubeta-starter/docs/README.md

   [16] translatable
 ```

-those are the column type you just enter the number of the type
+those are the column type you just enter the number of the type.

 > [!note]
 > the `key` type is a foreignId so if your column name is something like this : `user_id` you need to